nikhil5562/Emotion-Detection/README.md

 ## Architecture
 There are two parts to this code: facial detection and emotion classification.
 ### Face Detection
-This repository is a fork of [ultralytics/Yolo-V5](https://github.com/ultralytics/yolov5) because this is the code for classifying faces.
-Read [here](https://ultralytics.com/yolov5) for more information on Yolo-V5.
-To detect faces, the model was trained on the [WIDER FACE](http://shuoyang1213.me/WIDERFACE/) dataset which has 393,703 faces.
-For more information, check out the paper [here](https://arxiv.org/pdf/1511.06523.pdf).
+This repository is a fork of [derronqi/Yolo-V7](https://github.com/derronqi/yolov7-face) because this is the code for classifying faces.You can find the more detailed tutorial of yoloV7 [here] (https://medium.com/mlearning-ai/object-detection-with-yolov7-a74fa1f03c7e)
 ### Facial Expression Classification
 This repository uses code directly from the [DingXiaoH/RepVGG](https://github.com/DingXiaoH/RepVGG) repository.
 You can read the RepVGG paper [here](https://arxiv.org/pdf/2101.03697.pdf) to find out more.
-Even though this is the main model, it made more sense to fork the Yolo-V5 repository because it was more complicated.
+Even though this is the main model, it made more sense to fork the Yolo-V7 repository because it was more complicated.
 The model was trained on the [AffectNet dataset](http://mohammadmahoor.com/affectnet/), which has 420,299 facial expressions.
 For more information, you can read the paper [here](http://mohammadmahoor.com/wp-content/uploads/2017/08/AffectNet_oneColumn-2.pdf).